corda/corda-docs-portal/content/en/platform/corda/4.10/enterprise/key-concepts-vault.md

 # Vault

 A Corda vault is a database containing all data from the ledger relevant to a node.
 The database tracks spent and unspent (consumed and unconsumed) states.
 From a business perspective, this means a record of all the transaction states that you can spend as the node owner, and a record of all spent states from transactions relevant to you.
 You can compare it to a cryptocurrency wallet—a record of what you have spent and how much you have available to spend.
 You can attach descriptive textual notes to any transaction stored in the vault.

 ### Spent and unspent states

 **Unspent** or unconsumed states represent:

-    * Fungible states available for spending.
+* Fungible states available for spending
-    * States available to transfer to another party.
+* States available to transfer to another party
-    * Linear states available for evolution.
-For example, in response to a lifecycle event on a deal.
+* Linear states available for evolution; for example, in response to a lifecycle event on a deal

 **Spent** or consumed states represent a ledger immutable state.
 These are kept for the purpose of:

-    * Transaction reporting.
+* Transaction reporting
-    * Audit and archives, including the ability to perform joins with app-private data, like customer notes.
+* Audit and archives, including the ability to perform joins with app-private data, like customer notes

 You can use data in your vault to create transactions that send value to another party by combining [fungible states](key-concepts-states.md), and possibly adding a change output that makes the values balance.
 This process is referred to as ‘coin selection’.